tomjtoth/tomjtoth.github.io/lyrics/README.md

 ## Contribution

 Songs marked with "`HELP WANTED`" are ones I do not have the lyrics for.
-Mail them to me at <tomjtoth@gmail.com>, please.
+[Mail them to me](tomjtoth@gmail.com?subject=Artist%20-%20Album%20-%20Song&body=Lyrics%20goes%20here), please.

 ## Lyrics